English Channel: Route to Britain

-Remnants of a mesolithic boatyard have been found on the Isle of Wight.
+Remnants of a Mesolithic boatyard have been found on the Isle of Wight.
 Wheat was traded across the Channel about 8,000 years ago. "...
 Sophisticated social networks linked the Neolithic front in southern Europe to the Mesolithic peoples of northern Europe."
 The Ferriby Boats, Hanson Log Boats and the later Dover Bronze Age Boat could carry a substantial cross-Channel cargo.

 Diodorus Siculus and Pliny both suggest trade between the rebel Celtic tribes of Armorica and Iron Age Britain flourished.
 In 55 BC Julius Caesar invaded, claiming that the Britons had aided the Veneti against him the previous year.
-He was more successful in 54 BC, but Britain was not fully established as part of the Roman Empire until completion of the invasion by Aulus Plautius in 43 AD.
+He was more successful in 54 BC, but Britain was not fully established as part of the Roman Empire until Aulus Plautius's 43 AD invasion.
 A brisk and regular trade began between ports in Roman Gaul and those in Britain.
 This traffic continued until the end of Roman rule in Britain in 410 AD, after which the early Anglo-Saxons left less clear historical records.

 In the power vacuum left by the retreating Romans, the Germanic Angles, Saxons, and Jutes began the next great migration across the North Sea.
 Having already been used as mercenaries in Britain by the Romans, many people from these tribes crossed during the Migration Period, conquering and perhaps displacing the native Celtic populations.